ACCIDENT: An unexpected event or circumstance without deliberate intent.

 MANDATED BENEFITS: Insurance required by state or federal law

-MEDICAL PAYMENTS COVERAGE: Coverage pays medical expenses resulting from bodily injury caused by an accident on premises owned or rented by the insured, or locations next to such property, or when caused by the insured’s operations.
+MEDICAL PAYMENTS COVERAGE: Coverage pays medical expenses resulting from bodily injury caused by an accident on premises owned or rented by the insured, locations next to such property, or when caused by the insured’s operations.
 These payments are made without regard to the liability of the insured.
+Claim Example: Someone trips and falls and needs first aid or an ambulance.

 MORALE HAZARD: Negligence or disregard on the part of the insured which could lead to probable loss.